robdy/robdy.io/src/pages/blog/2021-03-09-teams-powershell-datamining-feb-2021.md

 * AllowEmailCollection
 * AllowLogCollection

 It indicates some new option to gather feedback are coming.
-We can already see it in the Roadmap - [item 68880](https://www.microsoft.com/en-us/microsoft-365/roadmap?filters=&searchterms=68880).
-Message Center got its own entry **MC233962**.
+We can already see it in the [Roadmap item 68880](https://www.microsoft.com/en-us/microsoft-365/roadmap?filters=&searchterms=68880).
+Message Center got its own entry: **MC233962**.

 ## Meetings